 - 1. The R-Value of reflective insulation and its adjoining airspace is affected by the width of the airspace between a reflective side of the reflective insulation and the building lining or cladding.
 For further information on reflective insulation, refer to the explanatory information accompanying Figure 3.12.1.1. - 2.
-Care should be taken when installing insulation to ensure that it does not interfere with the safety or performance of domestic services and fittings such as heating flues, recessed light fittings, light transformers, gas appliances and general plumbing and electrical components.
-This includes providing appropriate clearance as detailed in relevant legislation and referenced standards such as for electrical, gas and fuel oil installations. - 3.
 Artificial cooling of buildings in some climates can cause condensation to form inside the layers of the building envelope.
 Such condensation can cause significant structural or cosmetic damage to the envelope before it is detected.
 Associated mould growth may also create health risks to the occupants.
 Effective control of condensation is a complex issue.
 In some locations a fully sealed vapour barrier may need to be installed on the more humid, or generally warmer, side of the insulation.
-Placing some of the required insulation at the roof level may result in a more practical outcome.
-Insulation at the roof level is effective in warm climates and significantly moderates the roof space extremes and condensation risk in cold climates.